 How Madison, WI is Using Alternative Fuels to Achieve Lower Carbon Targets

 Communities of all sizes are implementing goals to improve the environment.
 The majority of these goals are focused around transportation, as this sector is the largest contributor to greenhouse gas emissions in the Unites States.
-Last April, Madison’s mayor Satya Rhodes-Conway introduced the Climate Forward plan for the city, which outlines the actions the city will take to advance its work to combat climate change over the next two years.
+Recently, Madison’s mayor Satya Rhodes-Conway introduced the Climate Forward plan for the city, which outlines the actions the city will take to advance its work to combat climate change.

 Madison first started using biodiesel in 2018, using a B5 blend (5% biodiesel, 95% petroleum diesel) in the fall and winter, with a B11 blend in the spring and summer.
 Beginning in the summer of 2019, a B20 blend was used in warmer months.
 This marked the first time all ten fuel sites for the city dispensed B20.